seantanyurong/personal-website-2.0/content/goals/mtg-drafter.md

 ---
-title: 'Goal: Become a Competitive MTG Drafter'
+title: 'Project: Become a Competitive MTG Drafter'
 description: 'In the future'
 ---